SuyeonKim1702/SuyeonKim1702/README.md

 📚 Constant Learning and Passion for Innovation

 I have a strong passion for learning new technologies and sharing knowledge with others.
 I enjoy applying the techniques I’ve learned in real-world projects and always seek opportunities to refine my skills.
-* Books I read in study group: Clean Code, Clean Architecture, Object, Refactoring, Head First Design Patterns …
+* Books I've read in study group: Clean Code, Clean Architecture, Object, Refactoring, Head First Design Patterns …
 * My Dev blog: https://medium.com/@suyeon7979